 - Wheelchair Curling — a variation of curling in which athletes with a disability affecting their lower limbs use a wheelchair to play the sport.

-- Ice Stock Sport — a winter sport which is similar to curling, ice-stocks are slid across the ice to a target area.
+- Ice Stock Sport — a winter sport that is similar to curling, ice-stocks are slid across the ice to a target area.
 Also called Bavarian Curling.

 - Horseshoes — players toss horseshoes alternately at stakes in the ground.